jkerr321/jen-johnson/content/posts/documentation-day.md

 We were given invaluable advice by the Ops team, which stemmed from the way their team works: they perform monitoring and basic support tasks for hundreds of Platinum systems at the FT, so they are technically skilled but very broadly.
 As a result, they need runbooks to be easy to navigate and straightforward to understand.
 Some key points they asked us to consider were:

-* **Audience — **Remember the audience, their technical knowledge will not be as specialised as yours
+* **Audience** — Remember the audience, their technical knowledge will not be as specialised as yours

-* **Language **— Keep it simple and unambiguous
+* **Language** — Keep it simple and unambiguous

-* **Acronyms —**Avoid acronyms, or if that’s impossible then** **explain their meaning
+* **Acronyms** - Avoid acronyms, or if that’s impossible then** **explain their meaning

-* **Troubleshooting — **How can an issue be replicated?
+* **Troubleshooting** — How can an issue be replicated?
 Can you provide straightforward instructions for a fix?

-* **Permissions — **Do the Ops team have the access to perform the steps suggested?
+* **Permissions** — Do the Ops team have the access to perform the steps suggested?

-* **Usefulness — **Is the content useful?
+* **Usefulness** — Is the content useful?
 For example, could someone determine the system’s purpose is and the business impact of the system breaking from the brief content provided in the System Description field?

-* **Relevancy —** Is the content still relevant or is it out of date?
+* **Relevancy** — Is the content still relevant or is it out of date?
 Do links to external content work as expected?

 We were also helped by [Jen Lambourne](https://twitter.com/jenny__anne?lang=en), the Head of Technical Writing at Government Digital Service, who delivered a brilliant talk for us in the week leading up to our Documentation Day.
 The talk was full of juicy content, but one thing it solidified for us was the value of task oriented content.
 In the case of our runbooks this was the troubleshooting section — providing a set of actionable, unambiguous steps for the Ops team to follow for each of the most likely to occur issues on a system, including what to do if those steps didn’t work.